ibm-cloud-docs/key-protect/migrate-tool.md

 ## Creating migration intents
 {: #migrate-tool-create}

-After creating a `.csv` file with the pairing of HPCS keys to migrate to their respective Key Protect Dedicated keys, use the `create` operation to create migration intents on the HPCS keys.
+After you create a `.csv` file with the pairing of HPCS keys to migrate to their respective Key Protect Dedicated keys, use the `create` operation to create migration intents on the HPCS keys.

 ```sh
 ./<crkm-binary> create <.csv input file>
 ```
 {: pre}

-This operation:
+This operation performs the following actions:
-* Triggers sync events to services that have associations (cloud resources using the keys being migrated) so they know to start migrating the HPCS key.
+- Triggers sync events to services that have associations (cloud resources that use the keys being migrated) so they can start migrating the HPCS key
-* Allows you to monitor event acknowledgement and migration in the activity tracking logs.
-See [Migration not completed in time](#migrate-tool-troubleshoot-time) for troubleshooting using activity tracking.
+- You can monitor event acknowledgment and migration in the activity tracking logs (see [Migration that is not completed in time](#migrate-tool-troubleshoot-time) for troubleshooting)

-If a migration intent already exists on a key and you want to update it with an updated `.csv` input file, run the CLI with the `--replace-mi` flag.
+If a migration intent exists on a key and you want to update it with an updated `.csv` input file, run the CLI with the `--replace-mi` flag.

-See [Troubleshooting](#migrate-tool-troubleshoot) if there are issues observed in the creation of migration intents.
+See [troubleshooting](#migrate-tool-troubleshoot) if there are issues that are observed in the creation of migration intents.

 ## Syncing keys
 {: #migrate-tool-sync}